Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to subscribe to a particular parameter using a
-:javadoc:`org.ros.node.parameter.ParameterListener`.
+:javadoc:`com.github.node.parameter.ParameterListener`.
 Note that this does not
 work for parameter subtrees. ::

   params.addParameterListener("/foo/bar", new ParameterListener() {